vuknovakovic/ShipSinking/README.md

 Sphere represents hit part of a ship.

-When ship is destroyed (all of its fields are hit) it is shown in red.
+When ship is destroyed (all of its cells are hit) it is shown in red.